-- 6. As it is a modular framework, it is not necessary to provide assurance across the entire regulatory ratio generation process when following this guidance.
-The scope of the assignment can be tailored to user needs.
+6. As it is a modular framework, this guidance does not have to be followed in its entirety, allowing the recipients of assurance to choose a piece of work that meets their needs.
 The original scope of ICAEW's investigation was specifically around the options for assurance over RWAs.
-As the guidance developed, it became apparent that the framework, principles and approach can, in many cases, be applied to all areas of the capital calculation and reporting as well as other regulatory reporting such as liquidity and leverage ratios. - 7.
-The framework is illustrated by reference to banking regulatory ratios, but the subject matter and regulatory reporting requirements are also largely applicable to investment firms facing prudential regulation. - 8.
-This guidance does not create a requirement for assurance.
+As the guidance has developed, it has been increasingly apparent that this same framework, principles and approach can, in many cases, be applied to all areas of the capital calculation and reporting as well as other regulatory reporting such as liquidity and leverage ratios.

+- 7. This guidance does not create a requirement for assurance.
 It simply proposes a framework that firms might choose to adopt when undertaking such assurance activity.
-It is intended to help both those commissioning and those providing assurance, in scoping and performing an engagement, whether on a voluntary basis or required by regulation.

-- 9. Regulatory requirements for assurance of capital information differ by jurisdiction (for example, in the UK there are no requirements for regular external assurance of banks' regulatory ratios and RWA information).
+It is intended to help both those commissioning and those providing assurance, in scoping and performing an engagement, whether on a voluntary basis or required by regulation. - 8.
+Regulatory requirements for assurance of capital information differ by jurisdiction (for example, in the UK there are no requirements for regular external assurance of banks' regulatory ratios and RWA information).
 The development of this guidance has been informed by a variety of international approaches.
 However, it does not set out to fulfil any specific regulator's requirements.
-The assurance provider must decide on the most appropriate scope and level of work effort required to fulfil their obligations as part of a regulatory engagement. - 10.
-In writing this guidance ICAEW is conscious that the subject matter is a rapidly evolving area.
-Where regulation may change and practice further develop, we will consider issuing supplemental guidance as required.
+The assurance provider must decide on the most appropriate scope and level of work effort required to fulfil their obligations as part of a regulatory engagement.

-2. Initial considerations and how to use this guidance
+Section 2 Initial considerations and how to use this guidance